hashicorp/packer/website/source/docs/builders/googlecompute.html.md

     instance.

 -   `min_cpu_platform` (string) - A Minimum CPU Platform for VM Instance.
-    The avalability and default CPU platforms varies across zones, based on the hardware available in each GCP zone.
+    The availability and default CPU platforms varies across zones, based on the hardware available in each GCP zone.
 [Details](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform)

 -   `network` (string) - The Google Compute network id or URL to use for the